connerv/tutor/README.rst

 .. _readme_intro_start:

-Tutor: the docker-based Open edX distribution designed for peace of mind
+Tutor: the docker-based Open edX distribution designed for peace of mind THIS IS A TEST
 ========================================================================

 |